ramonmoraes/sortAnimation/README.md

 }
 ```

-Then add your sorter on ´/src/sort/SorterMapper.js´
+Then add your sorter at ´/src/sort/SorterMapper.js´

 ```js